 -Students have to be in shape and not have any physical limitations

 We travel by canoe at Passages Alaska so we are able to accommodate students with a varying range of physical ability.

 There are NO grizzly bears on Prince of Wales Island.
 There are black bears that have plenty to eat, with salmon and berries, and other vegetation.
 We keep a clean camp and we use bear bins so they don’t associate humans with a meal ticket.
 Generally, bears prefer to stay away from humans.

 Yes, we operate in a remote area where our participants probably won’t have any opportunity for unintended contact with outside influences.
 Prince of Wales Island however, has two full service medical clinics, several grocery stores, sporting goods store, dining, schools and infrastructure to support our over 5500 year-round residents.
 POW Island is also home to some of the best sport fishing for cold water species in the world.
 There is a robust tourist industry here and it really is a world class eco touring destination.

 -It’s so remote there’s no way to contact

 Cell service with AT&T works well in Klawock and Craig as well as portions of our operating area.
 We maintain nearly real time communication in the field with Garmin In Reach satellite Communicators.

 Passages Alaska uses the Marco Polo App-Marco Polo combines the best of texting, social media and video chats and it’s a great way for parents to actually see and hear their student.
 Students and families exchange messages weekly.

 -Sleeping on the ground in a rainy area is too wet.

 At Passages Alaska we love our hammocks.
-Add an under-quilt, pad and sleeping bag then add a tarp and voila!
+Add an under quilt, a sleeping bag then set up a tarp and voila!
 A very comfortable wilderness sleep system.